nejcsm/kumuluzee-nodejs-discovery-sample/discovery-register/README.md

 Port 8081 is used because we want to run another microservice on default port, which discovers this service on port 8080.

 ### Run microservice

+Before you run the sample you should set environmental variables `EXTENSION` and `PORT`:
+* EXTENSION: sets configuration source, possible values: `consul` and `etcd`,
+* PORT: sets the value of server port, default `8081`.

 In the end simply run this command to start microservice:
 ```
 $ npm run start